 A note about harp strings

 Unlike with many other instruments (such as guitars, violins, and even pedal harps), there isn't a standard set of strings for the lever harp.
-Although this gives the makers the ability to precisely tailor the size, sound and feel of each harp they design, it unfortunately means that harp strings are not usually interchangeable from one harp model to another.
+Although this gives the makers the ability to precisely tailor the size, sound and feel of each harp they design, it unfortunately means that harp strings are not easily interchangeable from one harp model to another.

 To order strings for your Dusty harp, you'll need to know which specific model you have.
 If you're not sure, you can find the model name and serial number on a card inside the lower sound hole of the harp.